-If you need to modify the structure of a building in any shape or form whatsoever, then you require the services of a structural engineer.
+If you need to modify the structure of a building in any shape or form whatsoever, then you will require the services of a structural engineer.
 Attempting to do so yourself could prove to be potentially risky, even dangerous.
-This is especially true if you are making modifications to load-bearing walls or removing chimney breasts – because, in both cases, accurate beam calculations must be made so that works can be carried out safely.
+This is especially true if you are making modifications to load-bearing walls or removing chimney breasts – because, in both cases, accurate beam calculations must be made, so that works can be carried out safely.

 Will a structural engineer always need to visit my property?

 This varies – if you already have architectural plans in place, our structural engineer can use those.
 However, if you don’t have them, a site visit becomes necessary because our team will need to assess the structural changes required and come up with a design accordingly.